aridjayarecipes/cutesrecipes.web.app/content/post/2070-recipe-of-quick-brussels-sprout-and-carrots-simmered-in-olive-oil.md

 recipeinstructions:
 - "Cut the carrot to the same size as the brussel sprouts."
 - "Put the carrot and brussel sprouts in a pan, and add enough water to cover."
 - "Put grated ginger, salt, pepper, and swirl in the olive oil.
-Cover with a lid that sits right on top of the pan contents or a piece of aluminium foil (a drop lid or otoshibuta), and simmer over low heat until there's no liquid left in the pan."
+Cover with a lid that sits right on top of the pan contents or a piece of aluminium foil (a drop lid or otoshibuta), and simmer over low heat until there&#39;s no liquid left in the pan."
 categories:
 - Recipe
 tags: